mulesoft-assets/template-error-handling-scatter-gather/README.md

 ### Use Case ###

 This application aggregates users from a Salesforce Instance and a Database, compares the records to avoid duplication and then tranfers it to a CSV file which is then sent as an attachment via email.
-The example demostrates error handling, which could raise during the aggregation processing of Scatter Gather.
+This application also shows you how to define and handle exceptions such as issue with login, field mismatch between the different source systems and so on.

 ### Set Up and Run the Example ###